tomcritchlow/book/_chapters/introduction.md

 In this section we address some of the causes of burn out: energy management, overwork, and identity.

+## Sustainable Consulting

+The benefits of consulting are relatively easy to understand - time, money, freedom.
+But the downsides are perhaps less easy to anticipate: grinding of gears with your relationships, managing your ever-changing identity, sustaining your curiosity and intellectual interest in the work.

+My aim with the book is to fully integrate "what works" with "what works for you" - to enable a weird, messy, creative practice to emerge that can sustain, feed and nourish you for a decade plus.

 ## New Ways of Thinking - not a "How To"

 If you read any advice on how to be a consultant you'll get a lot of prescriptive mandates - "You should.." and "This is how to.." - you won't find much of that in this book.
 One thing I've realized is that there are as many approaches as there are independent consultants.
 Everyone is unique and the only way to truly build a sustainable approach to independent consulting is to match your approach to your own personal biases.